Sending Your Child to Diabetes Camp

 “It’s probably harder for parents than it is for the kids,” she said.

-Some parents may have particular concerns; differences in diet at home and at camp or frequency of blood glucose monitoring are examples.
+Some parents may have particular concerns; differences in diet at home and camp or frequency of blood glucose monitoring are examples.
 Discuss these topics with the camp’s staff ahead of time.

 “They really are better taken care of at diabetes camp than they are at home,” Ackley said.
 “There are multiple people taking care of them, a comprehensive medical team, and they will receive very good care.
 They will be safe.”